 This checklist will help you to improve the design, migration, implementation, and maintenance of your SAP NetWeaver landscapes on Google Cloud.
-These tips have been suggested by Google Cloud Support and the Professional Services Organization (PSO) to enable scalable, production-ready enterprise workloads.

 As you go through the checklist, take into account your own business needs.
 If you make choices that differ from what we've recommended, keep track of those differences for later tasks in the checklist.

 Click on a checklist item to see more information and click the box when you complete a task.

 - To scale your SAP NetWeaver landscape and increase redundancy, run SAP central services, each SAP application server, and each database server in its own separate Compute Engine VM instance.